Skip to main content

 What your money helps fund

-Phillip Island is completely fox-free, which provides a haven safe from introduced predators for little penguins to breed.
-However, they still remain vulnerable to human activities such as habitat disturbance, artificial light at night, marine debris, overfishing, plastic pollution and feral cats.
+Phillip Island is completely fox-free, providing a safe haven from introduced predators for little penguins to breed.
+However, they remain vulnerable to human activities, such as habitat disturbance, artificial light at night, marine debris, overfishing, plastic pollution, and feral cats.

 Research and Monitoring